DrengrCoder/CppLibrary/README.md

 ### Credit

 The [original project](https://github.com/Fe-Bell/RapidXML) and the [forked repository](https://github.com/viriw/rapidxml) contain these files, although the forked repository derivatives are easier and simpler to use.
+I own no rights to these files and cannot guarantee its stability or security.
+The license for this project has been added under the Licencses folder.

 ## String - A custom String class